barbibulle/hippo/server/node/README.md

 urls          |     Y      | Array   | One or more UrlPattern Object(s)
 file          |     Y      | String  | filename of the MP4 file containing the media

+Even though the `urls` array may contain more than one `UrlPattern` object, it typically only contains just one.
+The only reason to use more than one would be if there should be several alternative URLs mapping to the same segments.

 #### InitSegment Object (MPEG DASH only)

 Member        | Mandatory? | Type    | Value